upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/index.md

 ---
-layout: page
+layout: collection
 title: Emus All The Way Down
 date: 2013-06-24 21:33
 author: upthebuzzard
 categories: []
 permalink: /:collection/index.html
 ---
-Starting with a <a title="Predicting The Present" href="/predicting_the_present/">Predicting The Present</a> story, <a title="Emus all the way down" href="/predicting_the_present/2013-06-29-emus-all-the-way-down/">EMUs all the way down</a>, and taking it a bit further, exploring some nooks and crannies.
+Starting with a [Predicting The Present](/predicting_the_present/) story, [Emus all the way down](/predicting_the_present/2013-06-29-emus-all-the-way-down.html), and taking it a bit further, exploring some nooks and crannies.

 Very slow progress.
 Is there a full-length novel in here somewhere?
 Not at the rate I'm going.
 But it appears I can write in bursts of about 1000 words if the immediate topic appeals.
 This marathon is a series of sprints.
 Trying to work it into shape.